romcal/romcal-api/README.md

 ## History

+- 0.0.7 Update build files.
+Update this readme.md
 - 0.0.6 Start a calendar endpoint refactor.
-Update build files.
-Update this readme.md
 - 0.0.5 The access point to list all supported locales now output real data from romcal.
 - 0.0.4 Add `.npmignore` file, and rename correctly some files to lowercase.
 - 0.0.3 Integrate the serverless framework into romcal-api: romcal-api is now available as a wrapped Express middleware or a FaaS/Lambda.